-- 265.193(f) (vi) Ancillary equipment must be provided with full secondary containment (e.g., trench, jacketing, double-walled piping) that meets the requirements of sections 11(d)(ii) and (iii) of this Chapter except for: - 265.193(f)(1) (A) Aboveground piping (exclusive of flanges, joints, valves, and connections) that are visually inspected for leaks on a daily basis; - (B) Welded flanges, welded joints, and welded connections that are visually inspected for leaks on a daily basis; - 265.193(f)(3) (C) Sealless or magnetic coupling pumps and sealless valves, that are visually inspected for leaks on a daily basis; and - 265.193(f)(4) (D) Pressurized aboveground piping systems with automatic shut-off devices (e.g., excess flow check valves, flow metering shutdown devices, loss of pressure actuated shut-off devices) that are visually inspected for leaks on a daily basis. - 265.193(g) (vii) The owner or operator may obtain a variance from the requirements of Section 11(d) of this Chapter if the Director finds, as a result of a demonstration by the owner or operator, either: that alternative design and operating practices, together with location characteristics, will prevent the migration of hazardous waste or hazardous constituents into the ground water or surface water at least as effectively as secondary containment during the active life of the tank system or that in the event of a release that does migrate to ground water or surface water, no substantial present or potential hazard will be posed to human health or the environment.
+- 265.193(f) (vi) Ancillary equipment must be provided with full secondary containment (e.g., trench, jacketing, double-walled piping) that meets the requirements of sections 11(d)(ii) and (iii) of this Chapter except for: - 265.193(f)(1) (A) Aboveground piping (exclusive of flanges, joints, valves, and connections) that are visually inspected for leaks on a daily basis; - (B) Welded flanges, welded joints, and welded connections that are visually inspected for leaks on a daily basis; - 265.193(f)(3) (C) Sealless or magnetic coupling pumps and sealless valves, that are visually inspected for leaks on a daily basis; and - 265.193(f)(4) (D) Pressurized aboveground piping systems with automatic shut-off devices (e.g., excess flow check valves, flow metering shutdown devices, loss of pressure actuated shut-off devices) that are visually inspected for leaks on a daily basis. - (vii) The owner or operator may obtain a variance from 265.193(q) the requirements of Section 11(d) of this Chapter if the Director finds, as a result of a demonstration by the owner or operator, either: that alternative design and operating practices, together with location characteristics, will prevent the migration of hazardous waste or hazardous constituents into the ground water or surface water at least as effectively as secondary containment during the active life of the tank system or that in the event of a release that does migrate to ground water or surface water, no substantial present or potential hazard will be posed to human health or the environment.
 New underground tank systems may not, per a demonstration in accordance with Section 11(d)(vii)(B) of this Chapter, be exempted from the secondary containment requirements of Section 11(d) of this Chapter.
-Application for a variance as allowed in Section 11(d)(vii) of this Chapter does not waive compliance with the requirements of Section 11(d) of this Chapter for new tank systems. - 265.193(g)(1) (A) In deciding whether to grant a variance based on a demonstration of equivalent protection of ground water and surface water, the Director will consider: - ...(i) (I) The nature and quantity of the waste; - ...(ii) (II) The proposed alternate design and operation; - ...(iii) (III) The hydrogeologic setting of the facility, including the thickness of soils between the tank system and ground water; and - ...(iv) (IV) All other factors that would influence the quality and mobility of the hazardous constituents and the potential for them to migrate to ground water or surface water. - 265.193(g)(2) (B) In deciding whether to grant a variance, based on a demonstration of no substantial present or potential hazard, the
+Application for a variance as allowed in Section 11(d)(vii) of this Chapter does not waive compliance with the requirements of Section 11(d) of this Chapter for new tank systems. - 265.193(g)(1) (A) In deciding whether to grant a variance based on a demonstration of equivalent protection of ground water and surface water, the Director will consider: - ...(i) (I) The nature and quantity of the waste;

+...(ii) (II) The proposed alternate design and operation;

+- ...(iii) (III) The hydrogeologic setting of the facility, including the thickness of soils between the tank system and ground water; and - ...(iv) (IV) All other factors that would influence the quality and mobility of the hazardous constituents and the potential for them to migrate to ground water or surface water. - 265.193(g)(2) (B) In deciding whether to grant a variance, based on a demonstration of no substantial present or potential hazard, the Director will consider: - ...(i) (I) The potential adverse effects on ground water, surface water, and land quality taking into account: - ...(i)(A) (1.)
+The physical and chemical characteristics of the waste in the tank system, including its potential for migration,